Speech-Language Pathology Assistant Graduate Certificate

 Apply to this certificate through a central application: GradCAS.
 Review the sections below before you begin.

-Certificate in Speech-Language Pathology Assistant
+Speech-Language Pathology Assistant Certificate

-Program description
+Program Description

 Speech-Language Pathologist Assistants (SLPAs) work as support personnel to speech language pathologists.
 This certificate provides basic information related to speech sound disorders, language disorders, and other communication disorders seen in typical SLPA employment settings.
-Students will learn how to assist the supervising speech-language
+Students will learn how to assist the supervising speech-language pathologist (SLP) in treating common communication disorders using prescribed protocols and procedures.
+The certificate prepares students to implement lesson plans, collect data, and document professionally.
+The SLPA certificate meets the minimum speech-language pathology technical coursework requirements required for licensure in Missouri.

-Admission requirements
+Admission Requirements

 1. Bachelor's degree from an accredited university